sapna2504/sapna2504.github.io/index.md

 ## Research Interests

 My research interest lies broadly in the area of networks and systems.
-I work in the area of Internet measurement of next-generation protocol QUIC and design and development of optimized video streaming over a limited and high speed network.
+I work in the area of Internet measurement of next-generation protocol QUIC and design and development of optimized video streaming over a limited and high-speed network.
+Throughout my PhD work, I work on the open-source chromium-browser.
+The modifications and the dataset collected are open-source.

 ## News